csci3155/pppl-lab1/README.md

     > compile

 at the sbt prompt.
 The slow load time of sbt is due to starting a JVM instance, which is saved by starting it once and re-using the instance for several operations.
+In the following, we will show sbt commands from the sbt prompt as above.

+In sbt, you can also prefix any command with `~` to re-execute the command when any file in the project is updated.

+    > ~compile

 ### Scala Interactive Console

-From the command-line, you can start the Scala console using the command
+From sbt, you can start the Scala console using the command

-    $ sbt console
+    > console

 and can import the functions in your lab in the following way